Today’s tour engagements were in Brisbane, about an hour away from Sydney by air. The first stop was the Royal Australian Air Force base at Amberley.

 The crowds that gathered waiting for a walkabout were enormous.
 We leave you with a few photos from that portion of the Brisbane visit.

-And two more from Ms. English.
+Below, two photos from The Daily Mail’s Rebecca English.
 On the left you see Kate handing gifts to her personal assistant, Rebecca Deacon, while the personal protection officer in the upper left corner looks understandably stressed.
 Below right, Kate shaking hands and being given more gifts, many of them for Prince George.

 Our final two photos show what is becoming a common occurrence at walkabouts, the Marry Me George meme.